objectbox/objectbox-dart/.gitlab/merge_request_templates/Default.md

 ## What does this MR do?

-Adresses #NUMBER+: <!-- Briefly describe what this MR is about. -->
+Addresses #NUMBER+: <!-- Briefly describe what this MR is about. -->

 ## Author's checklist